YES 2019 but it’s COVID. SO LET’S HAVE FUN!!

 The first member of this new quartet of electric vehicles, the Audi e-tron*, will already be supplied to customers soon.

-In addition, still in 2019, a brand plug-in offensive involving almost all market segments will take place.
-New to the range are hybrid versions of the high-volume product lines Audi A6, A7, A8 and Q5 – they are also making their public début at the Geneva Motor Show.
-Both of the established plug-in versions of the Audi A3 and Audi Q7 can also be available for order again – with revised technology – in 2019.
+New to the range are hybrid versions of the high-volume product lines Audi A6, A7, A8 and Q5.
+Both of the established plug-in versions of the Audi A3 and Audi Q7 can also be available for order again.

 In the future, a total of four technical platforms and product families will be the foundation for offering electric vehicles in every segment from A to D. Close collaboration between the Technical Development of other Group brands leverages the synergies required for a broad, global range.

 The Audi e-tron and e-tron Sportback use components from Audi’s modular longitudinal platform.
 This and many innovative technologies, primarily in drive systems, are giving rise to a separate product family of e-SUVs with electric quattro all-wheel drive.
 Fast charging with up to 150 kW and a range suitable for long-distance journeys promise full everyday use.

 Audi already presented the first member of another e-platform in 2018: The Audi e-tron GT concept show car, a highly dynamic coupé with a low floor, made its debut at the Los Angeles Auto Show.
 The technology in this automobile developed with Porsche; the design and character of the e-tron GT concept packed full of unmistakable Audi DNA.

 Premium Electrified Architecture